What's the BEST Way to Keep Connected while RVing?

 - Note: Verizon's new unlimited data plans only include 10GB of high speed mobile hotspot use per line (including Jetpacks) and are subject to network management.

-- AT&T - The best deal going right now is the 'Connected Car' unlimited data plan for $20/month direct from the carrier if you can find the Mobley device in stock and a power adapter.
+- AT&T - The best deal going right now is the 'Connected Car' Mobley unlimited data plan for $20/month direct from the carrier if you can find the Mobley device in stock and a power adapter.
+It is subject to network management after 22GB of usage.

 - T-Mobile - T-Mobile One+ International smartphone plans include unlimited 4G personal hotspot use for $95/month which is a great option.
 Reseller Millenicom still offers the older style 'Simple Choice' data only plans that include unlimited video streaming for as little as $35/month, as well as unlimited data plans for $70/month.